 - in some instances, contacting individual care recipient representatives by phone, (particularly, if they have advised that they wish to meet with the assessment team and cannot be contacted by other means).

 - Providers will need to enable care recipients and representatives who wish to meet with assessment team to do so.

 - The assessment team will meet with the person at the service’s premises who is in charge of the service at the time of the audit.

 - An exit meeting will be held with the person in charge at the service on the last day of the re-accreditation audit to communicate issues arising from the audit.

 - A report of major findings will no longer be provided on the last day of the audit.
 The full audit report will be given to the provider within 7 days of the audit.

 - If the provider wishes to respond to the audit report they will have 14 days to do so after they receive the report.

-- The audit report and the provider’s response to the report will be taken into account in the accreditation decision by the Quality Agency.
+- The audit report and the provider’s response to the report will be taken into account in the accreditation decision by the Aged Care Quality and Safety Commission.

-For further information refer to the Quality Agency website.
+For further information refer to the Aged Care Quality and Safety Commission website.